-Spanning over the course of ten weeks, the Residency Program energizes students around the performing arts—specifically opera.
-Students have the opportunity to learn from Opera Philadelphia’s engaging Teaching Artists as they develop important skills.
+Spanning over the course of 10 weeks, the Residency Program energizes students around the performing arts – specifically opera – and embraces a digital learning environment.
+Students have the opportunity to learn from Opera Philadelphia’s engaging Teaching Artists through small group, virtual lessons as they develop important skills of ownership, empathy, and confidence.
 This cross-curricular offering draws connections to history, literature, and more.
 Students are ultimately empowered to create, design, and perform an original opera of their own.

 With a focus on social and emotional learning (SEL), the program allows students to grow in an inclusive environment.
-In addition to academic skills, students develop their abilities to understand emotions, show empathy, maintain positive relationships, and more as they work through an opera with their classmates.
+In addition to English Language Arts skills, students develop their abilities to understand emotions, show empathy, and maintain positive relationships as they work through an opera with their classmates.

 Beyond developing a greater appreciation for the arts, participating teachers have found that the program helps to foster creativity, increase literacy, and enhance critical thinking.
 Students of the program continue to speak of their experiences today!

 “I have seen so much growth in my students as a result of this experience.
 I continue to reference this program in the work we do in the classroom today.
 I would highly recommend this program to all schools.”

 - Celina Velez, Pan American Charter School